Berkeley Homes supported internship programme

 The Berkeley Homes Supported Internship Programme offers a dynamic and enriching experience that will give interns a variety of workplace skills.

-The programme includes multiple rotations across different sectors, giving a comprehensive learning experience.
-Interns will participate in:
+The programme includes rotations across different sectors to give a comprehensive learning experience.
+Interns will take part in:

 - concierge work